 As a participant in the 2021 Guggenheim Summer College Workshop, I created a research project investigating Bluegrass music as archival documents preserving Appalachian History.
 Keeping this project hyper-local, I met with the leadership of the New Mountain Opry in Signal Mountain, TN.
 This brief podcast dives into how their organization builds community and continues the history of Appalachia and Bluegrass.
-This podcast, along with a transcript, will be published by the Guggenheim in an online text.
+This podcast, along with a transcript, is published by the Guggenheim in an online text entitled "The Document".

 Incorporating both the coursework from Southern Civil Rights Movement and a personal interest in art history, this project investigated how black artists mastered abstraction in the 1950s and 60s.
 Abstract Expressionism is a movement dominated in art history by white male artists.
 However, many black artists were able to use this style to subvert discrimination and enter museum collections because the subject matter was not inherently tied to their racial identity.
 This short exhibition, shown on ArtSteps, provides a brief look into this history with artists Jack Whitten, Norman Lewis, Alma Thomas, and Sam Gilliam.